 immediately suspend, revoke, or otherwise discipline the license of the

-Any person whose license was granted, continued, reinstated, renewed,
+Any person whose license was granted, continued, restored, renewed,

 disciplined, or supervised subject to such terms, conditions, or restrictions

 who fails to comply with such terms, conditions, or restrictions shall be

 the Secretary for a determination as to whether the person shall have his or her

 license suspended immediately, pending a hearing by the Department.

 In instances in which the Secretary immediately suspends a person's license